ABOUT

 field trip

-Through observation and hands-on activities, students will learn about plants and seeds.
+Through observation and hands-on activities, students will learn about plants.
 Lessons are grade appropriate (K-8) and may include activities relating to the different parts of a plant, the plant life cycle, the process of photosynthesis, the vital role plants play in the environment by producing oxygen, different types of plants, their adaptations to various habitats, and the importance of plants to humans as a source of food, medicine and materials.
 Activities will take place in the farm and greenhouse.
 This lesson will be customized to meet the specific needs and interests of each group.

 biology, nutrition, botany